Is Quinoa Keto Friendly? What are the Alternatives?

 A cup of cooked quinoa comprises 222 total calories.
 This includes 4g of fat, 5g of fiber, 8g of protein, and 34g of net carbohydrates.

-Also, remember that both the total and net carb counts are significantly higher than what you get from whole grain bread, which has only 13g of net carbs and is considered off-limits for low-carb regimens such as the ketogenic diet.
+Also, remember that the total and net carb counts are significantly higher than what you get from whole grain bread, which has only 13g of net carbs and is considered off-limits for low-carb regimens such as the ketogenic diet.

 Who Can Eat Quinoa on a Ketogenic Diet?